hackshackers/hackshackers-hugo/content/news/2016/05/hackshackers-connect-brussels-is-coming-up-next-week.md

   * Brussels is hosting the [seventh Hacks/Hackers Connect][10]
   * Buenos Aires is discussing [journalism in the era of leaks][11]

-**Chapter spotlight:**
+**Group spotlight:**

-It&#8217;s been more than a month since ICIJ released the #PanamaPapers, but Hacks/Hackers chapters from France to Poland to Kenya have been dissecting the story and massive data leak.
+It&#8217;s been more than a month since ICIJ released the #PanamaPapers, but Hacks/Hackers groups from France to Poland to Kenya have been dissecting the story and massive data leak.
 Last week, Munich and Berlin took the plunge.

 {{< tweet 732992179354886144 >}}